 If you’re hiring, be considerate

-If, like London, your city hasn’t yet allowed electric scooters to take over, then you’ll only have personal scooter commuters to deal with.
+If your city hasn’t yet allowed electric scooters to take over, then you’ll only have personal scooter commuters to deal with.
 But, as the majority of European and American cities have seen brands including Lime, Bird, Circ, Spin and Skip zip into town, the etiquette of the scooter-sharing community has become a big part of two-wheeled life.

 Unlocking is easy enough.
 Just scan your scooter’s QR code with your app and it pings, chirps or trills to life.
 Simple.
 It’s the locking that seems to have left many confused.
 Before parking up and ending your session on the app, you should find a suitable location to leave your scooter — where it won’t bug non-users, and where the next rider can easily find it.